-The calculations of Taxonomy-eligible turnover, CapEx and OpEx are based on the figures reported in the consolidated financial statements.
+The amounts used to calculate Taxonomy-eligible turnover, CapEx and OpEx are based on the figures reported in the consolidated financial statements.
 To prevent figures from being counted twice, turnover, CapEx and OpEx were each only assigned to one Taxonomy-eligible economic activity.